JACrosman/xapi-client/README.md

 ## Script Usage

-Below are the many of the classes and methods defined in xapi client script, including details about use and example code blocks.
+Below are the many of the classes and methods defined in xAPI client script, including details about use and example code blocks.

 ### Activity